Best Places To Stay In Eryri | Snowdonia and North Wales!

 The spectacular Menai Suspension Bridge which links Anglesey to the rest of North Wales.

-Our accommodation suggestions on Anglesey:
+Our accommodation tips on Anglesey:

 5. Dolgellau, Machynlleth & Southern Eryri | Snowdonia